PalisadoesFoundation/talawa-docs/docs/internships/selection-criteria.md

 Each applicant to The Palisadoes Foundation’s Talawa programs will be assessed using the following criteria

-1. Previous Contributions to the Talawa repositories
+1. Contributions to the Talawa repositories
-    1. This includes contribution before the selection period officially starts
 2. Communication Skills
 3. Proposal Quality and End User Impact
 4. Technical Knowledge & Skill